-For people with a tumor that has not spread beyond the esophagus and lymph nodes, doctors often recommend combining three types of treatment: radiation therapy, chemotherapy, and surgery.
+For people with a tumor that has not spread beyond the esophagus and lymph nodes, doctors often recommend combining different types of treatment: radiation therapy, chemotherapy, and surgery.
 The order of treatments varies, and several factors are considered, including the type of esophageal cancer.

 Particularly for squamous cell cancer, chemotherapy and radiation therapy, a combination called chemoradiotherapy, are commonly recommended as the first treatment, with surgery afterwards depending how well chemoradiotherapy worked.
 Recent studies show using chemoradiotherapy before surgery is better than surgery alone.

 For adenocarcinoma, the most common treatment in the United States is chemotherapy and radiation therapy followed by surgery.
 Surgery is almost always recommended after chemoradiotherapy, unless there are factors that increase the risks from surgery, such as a patient’s age or overall health.